zmaji/saxion-advanced-app-development-front-end/assignment-1/party-planner-react-native/README.md

 2. Navigate to 'assignment-1-party-planner-react-native'
 3. Install all dependencies using 'npm i'
 4. Run the application using 'npm run start'
+**NOTE:** If you're using a public network like Saxion's, use 'npx expo start --tunnel'
 5. Scan the QR code in the console with the Expo Go App (or with the camera if you're using iOS).

 ## Functionality